kata-ai/grundgesetz-skeleton/README.md

 # grundgesetz-skeleton

 > You have a documentation.
-I turn them into a website.
+I turn it into a website.
 Any questions?

 Welcome to Grundgesetz.
 It's a skeleton for generating accessible documentation pages built on top of [Gatsby](https://www.gatsbyjs.org).
 It creates static pages from your Markdown documentation files, all prettily formatted with a easy-to-use layout.